 The Lake Sun submitted several questions to each candidate, and their responses are as follows.

-*Editor's Note: The Lake Sun did not edit responses in any way.
+*Editor's Note: Some responses were cut off because they exceeded the set 250 word limit.
+The Lake Sun did not edit responses in any other way.

 How would you describe what an effective board members role in the school district is?

 The board should represent a diverse group of ideas and opinions where individual motives can be put aside for the sake of the constituents we serve.
 An effective board member never seeks retribution, or tries to slander another member for making a stand that is different from their own.
 An effective board member must be the voice of the people, and must carry out their oath to do this, always remembering this to be their foremost motivation to serve on the board.
 The students of Camdenton are our top priority.
 We must stay focused at all times in remembering that, above all else, we are here to serve the needs of the children and the teachers of the Camdenton R-III School District and create a safe and nurturing learning environment for every single child of this district every day.
 I have illustrated how I feel, have proven my leadership skills, and how I have been an effective board member over the past three years on my website: www.b4r3.blogspot.com